Plants and Animals (623.6)

 An aggregated mark of 50% is required to pass the unit.

 Additionally, to pass this unit, a student must:

 - Achieve a minimum average mark of 40% in the Practical Online Assessment and the Final Online Assessment.

 - Participate in 80% (9 out of 12) of the practicals and 80% (7 out of 9) of the on-campus workshops.

 - Attempt the Practical Report, the Plant Identification Key, the Practical Online Assessment and the Final Online Assessment.

 The unit convener reserves the right to question students orally on any of their submitted work.

 Participation in practical and workshop classes is a compulsory condition of this unit in order to attain the learning outcomes and in order to pass the unit.
-Attendance at both the face-to-face and online sessions will be recorded.
-In the event that you cannot attend your assigned practical or workshop class due to illness or unavoidable commitments, contact the Unit Convener as soon as possible.
-Students must provide a medical or counsellors certificate or other relevant supporting documentation if they are absent from their practical or tutorial class.
+Attendance at all workshop and practical sessions will be recorded.
+In the event that you cannot attend your assigned practical or workshop class due to illness or unavoidable commitments, contact the Unit Convener as soon as possible to organise attending an alternative session if possible.
+Students must provide a medical or counsellors certificate or other relevant supporting documentation if they are absent from their practical or workshop class.